-- Full-Time (salaried or hourly) an employee who is hired on a continuous basis and works a minimum of 30 hours per week for at least eight months of the year. - Part-Time (salaried or hourly) an employee who is hired on a continuous basis and works a minimum of 20 hours per week (but less than 30), for at least eight months of the year. - Limited Term an employee working for a limited number of hours per week, or a limited number of weeks per year, and that does not qualify them for full-time or part-time status.
+- Full-Time Employees who regularly work a minimum of 30 hours per week for at least eight months of the year, and who were not hired on a short-term basis. - Part-Time Employees who work a minimum of 20 hours per week (but less than 30), for at least eight months of the year. - Temporary Employees hired for a specific task or project, usually involving fewer than 180 days, working for a limited number of hours per week, or a limited number of weeks per year.

-NOTE: Full-time, part-time, or limited term status will affect your eligibility for benefit offerings.
+NOTE: Full-time, part-time, or temporary classification affects eligibility for benefit offerings.